ReVersion: Diffusion-Based Relation Inversion from Images: The ReVersion Benchmark

 \section{The ReVersion Benchmark}

-To facilitate fair comparison for Relation Inversion, we present the \textbf{ReVersion Benchmark}.
+To facilitate fair comparison for \textit{Relation Inversion}, we present the \textbf{ReVersion Benchmark}.
 It consists of diverse \textit{relations} and \textit{entities}, along with a set of well-defined text \textit{descriptions}.
 This benchmark can be used for conducting qualitative and quantitative evaluations.
+Additional details are in Supplementary File.

 \textbf{Relations and Entities.} We define ten representative object relations with different abstraction levels, ranging from basic spatial relations (\eg,~\textit{``on top of''}), entity interactions (\eg, \textit{``shakes hands with''}), to abstract concepts (\eg,~\textit{``is carved by''}).
 A wide range of entities, such as animals, human, household items, are involved to further increase the diversity of the benchmark.